bizztreat/goodkit/README.md

 ##2-release-changes.rb

-This will export all dashboards, reports and metrics that has been updated since last release date from the Master and Import them to all child projects specified in the project.csv file (see the -f parameter below)
+This exports all dashboards, reports and metrics that has been updated since last release date from the Master and Import them to all child projects specified in the project.csv file (see the -f parameter below)

 ### Parameters